 (3) "Division" means the Motor Carrier Division.

-(11) "Recovery Operation" means a towing service that may require charges in addition to the normal one-truck/one-driver towing service requirements.
-The additional charges may include charges for manpower, extra equipment, traffic control, and special recovery equipment and supplies.
+(11) "Recovery operation" means a towing service that may require charges in addition to the normal one-truck/one-operator towing service requirements.
+The additional charges may include charges for manpower, extra equipment, and supplies necessary for the recovery operation.

-(12) "Tow Truck" means a motor vehicle constructed, designed, altered, or equipped primarily for the purpose of towing or removing damaged, disabled, abandoned, seized, repossessed or impounded vehicles from highway or other place by means of a crane, hoist, tow bar, tow line, dolly tilt bed, or other similar means of vehicle transfer without its own power or control.
+(12) "Tow truck" means a commercial vehicle constructed, designed, altered, or equipped primarily for the purpose of towing or removing damaged, disabled, abandoned, seized, repossessed or impounded vehicles from highway or other place by means of a crane, hoist, tow bar, tow line, dolly tilt bed, or other similar means of vehicle transfer without its own power or control.

-(14) "Tow Truck Motor Carrier" means any company that provides for-hire, private, salvage, or repossession towing services.
+(14) "Tow truck motor carrier" means any company that provides for-hire towing services.
 It includes the company's agents, officers, and representatives as well as employees responsible for hiring, training, supervisory, assigning, or dispatching of drivers and employees concerned with the installation, inspection, and maintenance of equipment and/or accessories.

-(16) "Tow Truck Motor Carrier Steering Committee" means a committee established by the Motor Carrier Division and will include enforcement personnel, industry representatives and other persons as deemed necessary.
+(17) "Tow truck motor carrier steering committee" means a committee established by the Motor Carrier Division and will include enforcement personnel, industry representatives and other persons as deemed necessary.

 The Department shall administer and in cooperation with the Department of Public Safety, Utah Highway Patrol Division as specified under Section 53-8-105, shall administer and enforce state and federal laws related to the operation of tow truck motor carriers within the state.
 In addition, a tow truck motor carrier shall submit its lands, property, buildings, equipment for inspection and examination and shall submit its accounts, books, records, or other documents for inspection and copying to verify compliance as authorized by Section 72-9-301.